 -n By default, x86 GAS replaces multiple nop instructions used for alignment within code sections with multi-byte nop instructions such as leal 0(%esi,1),%esi.
-This switch disables the optimization.
+This switch disables the optimization if a single byte nop (0x90) is explicitly specified as the fill byte for alignment.